What’s with the name ?

-Transitioning from a Chef Software product to a Cinc project one or vice-versa should be simple and seemless.
+Transitioning from a Chef Software product to a Cinc project one or vice-versa should be simple and seamless.

-Can you guarantee full compliance with Chef Software’s trademark policy or the quality of the software ?
+How does CINC ensure compliance with Chef Software’s trademark policy or the quality of the software?

-Cinc products are distributed with no warranties or support of any kind.
+Cinc products are distributed with no formal warranties or support of any kind.

-That said, we are receiving guidance directly from them and building the exact same code, substituting only a few constants, so you can reasonably expect both compliance and quality with every release of Cinc products.
+Cinc products are built from the exact same code as Chef Software Inc’s products, substituting only a few constants.
+You can reasonably expect both compliance and quality with every release of Cinc products.

 Additionally, while we do not officially offer support you’ll find we’re helpful people, feel free to ask for help!

-The Cinc project’s stated goal is to provide free-as-in-beer distributions.
+The Cinc project’s stated goal is to provide 100% free distributions of Chef Software Inc’s products.
 All our binaries are distributed under Apache2.0 now, and for as long as the Cinc projects will produce them.